yezero/sandstorm/docs/developing/email-from-apps.md

 domain, it's easy to set up an address that redirects to a Sandstorm app.

-When you send e-mail from a Sandstorm app, we allow you to set the "From" header either to your app's random address or to your verified Sandstorm login address.
+When you send e-mail from a Thurly app, we allow you to set the "From" header either to your app's random address or to your verified Thurly login address.
 In the future, we'd like to add the ability to attach additional verified addresses to your account.
 Either way, the message's envelope return address is always the app's address.
 As a result, the mail recipient may see that the message was sent "via"